VeenaKolloju81/GenAI-Workshop-Assessment-2025/GenAI-Workshop-Assessment-2025/Question1_ProductAPI/README.md

+# question
+1.RESTful API Generation
+Use Case: Create a RESTful API controller/Screen for a "Product" entity in a web application.

+Requirement:
+Generate a controller/Screen with CRUD operations/buttons (GET, POST, PUT, DELETE) Include proper HTTP status codes and response handling Add input validation and error handling
+Include appropriate HTTP method annotations
+Support both individual item and collection operations

+Evaluation Points:
+Prompt clarity and specificity
+Complete CRUD implementation
+Proper HTTP conventions
+Error handling implementation

+# Prompts

+# GenAI Workshop Assessment 2025
+1.Create a C# class Product with Id, Name, Description, and Price properties.

+2.Create an ASP.NET Core API controller named ProductController with CRUD methods (GET all products, GET product by ID, POST to create a product, PUT to update a product, DELETE to delete a product).
+Use an in-memory list to store products.
+Include proper HTTP method annotations and return appropriate HTTP status codes.

+3.Add input validation in the ProductController so that POST and PUT requests check that the product’s Name is not empty and Price is greater than zero.
+Return 400 Bad Request with a meaningful message if validation fails.
+Also, handle cases where a product is not found and return 404 Not Found.
+Wrap methods in try-catch blocks to handle unexpected errors and return 500 Internal Server Error if exceptions occur.

+4.Convert all CRUD methods in ProductController to async methods using Task<IActionResult>.
+Use async/await when accessing the in-memory product list or database.
+Ensure that all HTTP responses and error handling are preserved in the async versions.

+# commands used
+dotnet new webapi -n GenAI-Workshop-Assessment-2025 --use-controllers

 # Product RESTful API (ASP.NET Core 8)

 This project provides a simple RESTful API for managing "Product" entities using ASP.NET Core 8 Web API.
 It demonstrates CRUD operations, input validation, error handling, and proper HTTP status codes using an in-memory list for storage.